daronphang/coding_resources/javascript/angular/directives.md

 ## Directives:
-Directives are elements that change the apperance or behavior of DOM element.
+Directives are classes that add additional behavior or styling to elements.
 Three types are Components, Structural and Attribute.
 They are markers on DOM element that tell Angular to attach a specified behavior to that element.

 ## Components:
 Directives with template.